-What’s left then to keep as a staple for a macronutrient that often provides between 50 and 80% of our caloric intake?
+What’s left then to keep as a staple for a macronutrient that should provide between 50 and 80% of our caloric intake?
 A lot will choose coconut oil.
 It’s reasonably priced, even the high quality stuff, it’s highly saturated and stable and has a very pleasant taste and aroma to most people.

-Then comes the whole variety of coconut products: coconut milk, coconut cream, coconut water, coconut flour, coconut flakes and coconut butter.
-The coconut cult begins.
+There is a whole variety of coconut products: coconut milk, coconut cream, coconut water, coconut flour, coconut flakes and coconut butter.
+The coconut cult has begun.
 I even use it to brush my teeth and under my armpits instead of commercial deodorant with great success.

-Before digging deeper in some reasons why coconut products might not be ideal for some, lets point out some positive things about that source of food:
+Before digging deeper into some reasons why coconut products might not be ideal for some, lets point out some positive things about that source of food:

 - The medium-chain fatty acids in coconut oil have antibacterial and antifungal properties that can help those dealing with gut flora imbalances.
-You’ll see later that this can also be negative when the problem comes from the fact that not enough good bacteria is present;
+You’ll see later that this can also be negative when the problem comes from the fact that not enough good bacteria are present

 - The medium-chain fatty acids in coconut can offer metabolic advantages, as discussed in the following section.